 This procedure is done to ease a spinal headache that does not go away on its own.
 A spinal headache can happen after an LP.
 Too much spinal fluid leaks and lowers pressure in the skull.

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over problems that could happen, such as:

 About 30 minutes

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

-American Congress of Obstetricians and Gynecologists
+American College of Obstetricians and Gynecologists

 Family Doctor—American Family Physician